Starkville to Meridian - Serving Central and East Mississippi

 Do I need a permit to build a fence in Macon, MS?

-Yes - for fences inside Macon city limits, the City of Macon directs residents to its Zoning Department/Building Inspector for building permits and zoning information, so you should contact that office to verify whether your fence scope triggers a permit and whether any right-of-way or corner-visibility setbacks apply.
+Inside city limits, most likely yes, and you don't have to sort it out alone.
+The City of Macon points residents to its Zoning Department and Building Inspector for permits and zoning, so tell us where your property is and we'll help you confirm whether your fence needs a permit and whether any right-of-way or corner-visibility setbacks apply.
 The Building Inspector and Zoning Commissioner can be reached at (662) 726-5847 at 339 Pulaski Street, Macon, MS 39341.
-For properties outside city limits on unincorporated Noxubee County parcels, permit requirements differ and should be confirmed with the appropriate county office before construction.
+If you're outside the city on an unincorporated Noxubee County parcel, the rules are different, and we'll confirm those with the right county office before we break ground.

-Yes - if a Macon neighborhood has written HOA covenants, we build to those standards for style, height, and gate placement before ordering any material.
-In and around Macon, however, most projects are governed by property lines, utility easements, and city zoning guidance rather than a formal architectural review board.
-If recorded restrictions exist on your deed - common with newer construction - we match fence specifications to the covenant language and document the layout for your HOA submission.
+If your Macon neighborhood has written covenants, we start there and build to those standards for style, height, and gate placement before we order any material.
+Around Macon, though, most projects come down to property lines, utility easements, and city zoning rather than a formal architectural review board.
+Not sure whether your deed carries recorded restrictions?
+That's common with newer construction - send us what you have and we'll match the fence to the covenant language and put together the layout you need for your HOA submission.

-Yes - the Black Belt Prairie is known for clay-rich ground that holds water and moves seasonally, so we set fence posts to a true 30-plus-inch embedment depth and prioritize corner and gate post stability on every Macon project.
-Shallow posts in this type of soil loosen progressively as the clay wets, softens, and then dries and cracks around the post, which is why the embedment depth is non-negotiable on residential privacy and farm fence runs alike.
-We also keep gate hardware adjustable so minor seasonal movement does not compound into a binding or dragging gate over time.
+It will if the posts are set right, and that's on us.
+The Black Belt Prairie is clay-rich ground that holds water and moves with the seasons, so we set posts to a true 30-plus-inch embedment and put extra care into your corner and gate posts on every Macon project.
+Shallow posts in this kind of soil work loose over time as the clay wets, softens, then dries and cracks around them - that's why we don't cut the depth short on privacy or farm runs.
+We also keep your gate hardware adjustable, so a little seasonal movement never turns into a gate that binds or drags.

-We back up to low ground draining toward the Noxubee River system - can you build a fence that won't wash out?
+My lot backs up to low ground near the Noxubee River system - can you build a fence that won't wash out?

-Noxubee County has broad bottoms and drainageways, and some sites take on overflow or standing water seasonally depending on their position relative to the river system.
-On those properties we set posts deep and brace them heavily, and we select open fence styles - chain link or field fence - for sections near low or wet ground so water and debris can pass through instead of the fence acting as a dam and collecting storm-borne debris.
-If any portion of the lot is in a mapped flood hazard area, we also confirm permit requirements before breaking ground.
+We can.
+Noxubee County has broad bottoms and drainageways, and depending on where your lot sits relative to the river system, it may take on overflow or standing water in a wet season.
+On those properties we set posts deep and brace them heavily, and for the sections near low or wet ground we'll steer you toward open styles like chain link or field fence so water and debris pass through instead of the fence acting like a dam.
+If any part of your lot falls in a mapped flood hazard area, we'll confirm what the permit requires before we break ground.

-Wildlife pressure is a genuine design factor around Macon because Noxubee County is anchored by Sam D. Hamilton Noxubee National Wildlife Refuge - established in 1940 and spanning parts of Noxubee, Oktibbeha, and Winston counties - and deer and other wildlife move regularly through fields and timber edges.
-For rural acreage properties, we typically recommend field-fence perimeters with thoughtful gate placement so access points can be secured without requiring constant repairs to sections that see regular animal pressure.
-Farm-type fence styles installed with properly braced corners hold up significantly better in this landscape than lightweight wire or cheap prefabricated panels.
+If you're on rural acreage, yes.
+Noxubee County is anchored by the Sam D. Hamilton Noxubee National Wildlife Refuge - established in 1940 and spanning parts of Noxubee, Oktibbeha, and Winston counties - and deer and other wildlife move through the fields and timber edges all the time.
+For acreage properties we'll usually recommend a field-fence perimeter with gate placement that lets you secure your access points without constantly patching sections that take animal pressure.
+Farm-type fence set with properly braced corners holds up far better out here than lightweight wire or cheap prefab panels.

 Ready for a fence estimate?